 * Rare public row splits conservatives before regional polls

-* Bavaria-based party wants motorway toll for foreign
+* Bavaria-based party wants motorway toll for foreign drivers

 * Merkel says plan must comply with EU law